-You can view the status of an AP's port configuration by going to Monitor > Access Points and clicking on the MAC address of the AP.
+You can view the status of an AP's port configuration by going to Access Points, selecting the AP you want to monitor, and scrolling down to the LAN Port Configuration and LAN Port Status sections.

-FIGURE 142 Viewing an AP's Ethernet port configuration
+FIGURE 23 Viewing an AP's Ethernet port configuration

-Reviewing Current Access Point Policies
+Configuring Global Access Point Policies

-The Access Point Policies options allow you to define how new APs are detected and approved for use in WLAN coverage, as well as policies on client distribution and communicating with ZoneDirector.
+The Access Point Policies options allow you to define how new APs are detected and approved for use in WLAN coverage, as well as policies on ZoneDirector discovery and communicating with ZoneDirector.

 These policies are enforced on all APs managed by ZoneDirector unless a specific WLAN setting overrides them.
-For example, if you want to enable Load Balancing for most APs but disable it on specific WLANs, you would enable it in the Access Point Policies section, then disable it for the particular WLAN from the Configure > WLANs page.
+For example, if you want to enable Load Balancing for most APs but disable it on specific WLANs, you would enable it in the Access Point Policies section, then disable it for the particular WLAN from the Wireless LANs page.